scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

-#### Path Reversal {#reverse}
+### Path Reversal {#reverse}

-When a destination endpoint receives a SCION packet, it can use the path information in the SCION header for sending the reply packets.
-For this, the destination endpoint MUST perform the following steps:
+When a destination endpoint receives a SCION packet, it MAY use the path information in the SCION header for sending the reply packets.
+To reverse a path, the destination endpoint MUST perform the following steps:

 1. Reverse the order of the Info Fields;
 2. Reverse the order of the Hop Fields;